 The First Principle – Concern for People

-As ______ points out, “The number one principle of the A-dec way is the principle, we care about people.” _______describes how that affects business decisions:
+As Kara points out, “The number one principle of the A-dec way is the principle, we care about people.” she describes how that affects business decisions:

 When we sit in a board meeting with family members, it’s all about taking care of our families,” he says.
 “Our top identity piece is we’re committed providing for the families that we employ.